Meet The Team

 Owner & Director

 Brooke is the owner and director of O'Leary Speech Therapy.
-She has 7+ years of experience as a speech therapist and has a passion for working with children and helping them discover their strengths and talents.
+She has 9+ years of experience as a speech therapist and is passionate about working with children and helping them discover their strengths and talents.
 Her goal as a professional and private practice owner is to help each child develop communication confidence and give them the tools to connect with their family, friends, and the world around them.

 Erin Griffin